mirror-and-star/treatise/00b-foreword/index.md

 We must reflect on our place in the cosmos, but history has left us at an impasse.
 Legacy religions gave us absolute, fixed meanings through dogmatic belief, often at the cost of intellectual freedom.
 Science elevated the rational mind and mapped the material world, but by bracketing out questions of value and purpose, it fostered a worldview of profound meaninglessness.
 Modernism held a great promise of progress, but along with the positive things it brought it also delivered wars, genocides, and ecological destruction.
 Postmodernism responded by deconstructing all overarching belief systems, claiming them to be mere tools of power.
 While this partially addressed the hubris of modernism, it led directly to cynicism, nihilism, and fragmentation.
 If all meanings are arbitrary social constructs, there is no solid ground on which to establish shared ethics.

 We must move beyond the exhausting dichotomy that meaning is either a transcendent value handed down by divine decree, or a purely subjective illusion projected onto a mechanistic universe.
-We seek to transcend this binary by positing meaning as an intrinsic, dynamic property of reality itself.
+We seek to transcend this false choice by positing meaning as an intrinsic, dynamic property of reality itself.
 Humans are not the source of all meaning, but a highly evolved crucible for its recognition and articulation.
 Our challenge is to align our individual and collective meanings with the inherent order unfolding throughout the cosmos.

 ## A New Religious Mind